-Mark is Professor of Management at the Milano School, a graduate division of The New School in New York City.
+Mark is Professor of Management at the Milano School of Policy, Management, and Environment, a graduate division of The New School in New York City.
 He served as Milano's Chair of management programs for over twenty-two years, and launched The Tenenbaum Leadership Initiative (TLI) in 2007.

 For over forty years, he has been a trusted adviser to Fortune 500 corporations, think tanks, philanthropies, not-for-profits, and start-ups.

 His diverse entrepreneurial client base includes founders of transformative start-ups in technology, manufacturing, media, education, health care, finance, and marketing.
 His coaching skills and leadership development programs are engaged by C-level executives across all sectors of the economy.
 He develops corporate and non-profit boards to govern more effectively.
 In the nonprofit realm, he has consulted to and led leadership development initiatives for organizations ranging from multibillion-dollar philanthropic game-changers to local community-based social service providers to the world’s largest international NGOs.

 Much of his New School-related work to infuse progressive leadership practices into the NGO and not-for-profit world has been made possible by significant grants from the Ford, Rockefeller, Mott, and Charles H. Revson Foundations, among others.

 His work as a consultant and professor has inspired his writing for such publications as Harvard Business Review, MIT Sloan Management Review, Deloitte University Press and Journal of Management Consulting, as well as his previous book, Guiding Growth: How Vision Keeps Companies on Course (Harvard Business School Press, 2003).

 His latest book, Mean Men: The perversion of America's Self Made Man was published on Labor Day, 2017.